 A funding swap arrangement entered into with other Regional Transport Partnerships in 2007/08 has not yet crystallised and £1.564 million remains outstanding.
-This will be returned in 2023/24.
+This will be returned at a time agreed between the respective bodies.

 Valuation of Non-current Assets